Italy in december: christmas tree in Rome

 December is winter in Italy.

-Despite differences in regions and area, traveling to Italy in December you should expect cold weather (this is warm coats, scarves and gloves time in Italy), rather short daylight hours and the occasional rainy day.
+Despite differences in regions and areas, when traveling to Italy in December you should expect cold weather, short daylight hours and the occasional rainy day.

 In several parts of the country and at higher altitudes, snow is also possible.